 Prince Edward Island

-Biodiversity - Québec is home to close to 40,000 species of wild plants and animals, millions of domesticated animals, and many varieties of agricultural and horticultural plants.
+Wildlife - Québec is home to close to 40,000 species of wild plants and animals, millions of domesticated animals, and many varieties of agricultural and horticultural plants.
 A number of ecozones and biomes are found in Québec, including tundra, taiga, spruce forest, fir forest, deciduous forest, and the St. Lawrence River.

 Forests - More than 90 per cent of the forests in Saskatchewan are provincial Crown forests.
 These publicly owned forests provide Saskatchewan citizens with many social, environmental and economic benefits.
 To protect the long-term health of the forest, as well as the economic activity it supports, the ministry regulates commercial forest use using several types of licences and permits.